Detect Everything with Few Examples: Experiments

 \section{Experiments}

-We comprehensively evaluate our method on few-shot, one-shot, and open-vocabulary object detection benchmarks.
-Furthermore, we compare the efficiency of our method against SoTA solutions and conduct ablations to study different components of the proposed technique.
+We comprehensively evaluate our method on few-shot and one-shot benchmarks.
+Furthermore, we compare the efficiency of our method against SoTA solutions, study few-shot performance for different numbers of shots, compare it to language-based detectors, and provide qualitative results.
+We conduct ablations to study the contributions of the proposed components to the performance of our method.
+Our source code and the pretrained models are included in the supplementary material and will be publicly released upon acceptance.